Kernel357/Zirok/README.md

 - Configurable grid size
 - Configurable number of rooms
 - Scripts for building the core into a static library Linux (for subsequent integration of the library into your project)
+- The core can only work in text mode for now
+- Initial commit with source code
 - First release coming soon...

 ## How to use?